OfficeDev/TrainingContent/ConnectorActionableMsgs/02 Cards and Actions/Lab.md

 ## Setup

 This lab will use an Azure Web App to deploy an application.
 The URL of the web app is required.
-Visit the [Microsoft Azure Portal](https://portal.azure.com) and create a new Web App.
+Visit the [Microsoft Azure Portal](https://portal.azure.com) and create a new Web App using the Free pricing tier.
 Copy the URL (for example, https://mywebapp.azurewebsites.net) for later use.

 <a name="messagecardplayground"></a>